Sociology of the Body and Embodiment

 Section Council

-Chair-Elect: Kate Mason, Wheaton College Massachusetts
+Past Chair: Kate Mason, Wheaton College Massachusetts

 Virginia Kuulei Berndt, Texas A&M International University

-Lacey Bobier, University of Michigan (Student Representative)
+Lauren M. Fishel, University of Oklahoma (Student Representative)

 Danya Lagos, University of California, Berkeley